 Proud to have another peer-reviewed research paper published in the leading journal on colour: Color Research and Application.

-‘Traditional colour theory: A review’ is a paper that was prompted by David Briggs, president of the Colour Society of Australia, who bemoaned the lack of a coherent definition of traditional colour theory.
+‘Traditional colour theory: A review’ is a paper that was prompted by David Briggs, an art educator in Sydney, and Robert Hirschler who bemoaned the lack of a coherent definition of traditional colour theory.
 The paper was also inspired by the relative lack of understanding about this branch of colour theory, especially in terms of its origins, intentions, purpose and practical nature.
 An abbreviated version of this paper was published in the Encyclopedia of Color Science and Technology.

 Abstract